Modern flat screen, digital televisions all have the facility for wall bracket fixing. The larger the television, the larger the wall bracket.

 It is as well to place the spirit level on the top runner as well as the main part of the wall bracket as this can often be slightly out of square with the bracket.

-When the holes are drilled and the bolts are in place you are ready to tighten up on them using a socket set.
+When the holes are drilled and the bolts are in place you are ready to tighten up on them using a suitable sized socket.
 The images below show you the next steps.

 Once the TV is in position on the bracket it can be slid to one side or the other and the bracket will allow you to face the tv at any number of angels.